ferencberes/ethp2psim/docs/source/quickstart.md

 # Quickstart

-Here, we show an example of how to simulate the Dandelion protocol in the case of the most basic adversarial setting (predict a node to be the message source if malicious nodes first heard of this message from the given node).
+Here, we show an example of how to simulate the [Dandelion protocol](https://arxiv.org/pdf/1701.04439.pdf) in the case of the most basic adversarial strategy (predict a node to be the message source if malicious nodes first heard of this message from the given node).

 ## Initialize simulation components